 A student who wishes to appeal a grade must first discuss the matter with the instructor of record.
-Grade Appeals must be made within one academic semester of the course in question.

 Instructor of record will refer students to the Records Office to complete a Change of Grade Form.

+If a student would like to appeal the decision made by the Instructor of record, they can do so by sending an appeal to the Academic Standards Committee.
 The approval/denial of the grade appeal is final.
-Once the Grade Change Form is completed, the Registrar will send a written response to the student within 14 business days regarding the outcome.
+The Registrar will send a written response to the student within 14 business days regarding the outcome.

-If a student believes that the instructor has assigned a grade that was arbitrary, prejudiced, or unfair, they should refer to the academic grievance policy (in the Student Handbook).
+Any Grade Appeal must be made within one academic semester of the course in question.
+If a student believes that they have been assigned a grade that was arbitrary, prejudiced, or unfair, they should refer to the academic grievance policy (in the Student Handbook).